 One of my biggest blogging lessons was learned quite recently.
-If you don’t comment on other people’s blogs, nobody will comment on yours.
+If you don't comment on other people's blogs, especially at the beginning, nobody will comment on yours.

 I knew this before (not when I first started blogging but a few months in), but I guess I didn't really understand the extent to which this statement is true.
 I always coveted the 30 comments that were left on some of my favorite blogger's posts, but I couldn't figure out how to get there.

 I suppose in some way I did know, but I didn't really enact the action of actually commenting on a lot of blogs.
 I commented on some, and I received anywhere between 2-15 comments on each post, but nothing like I get now.